phongduong/my-portfolio/data/posts/path-normalize-nodejs.md

 // path1\\path2\\
 ```

-If you pass a zero-length string, the method return `'.'`, which is the current directory.
+If you pass a zero-length string, the method returns `'.'`, which is the current directory.

 ```javascript
 path.normalize("")